I was drawn to Deakin because of its known reputation in the community as a university that produced well-rounded graduates.

 Thought leaders and world-class research

 In the 2015 Excellence in Research for Australia (ERA) ranking, 89% of Deakin's research was rated at or above world standard.
-Five of our researchers were included in the Thomson Reuters annual listing of researchers most cited in academic journals, ranked in the top one per cent of researchers in their field.
+In 2017 six of our researchers were included in the Thomson Reuters annual listing of researchers most cited in academic journals, ranked in the top one per cent of researchers in their field.

-The listed researchers are: Alfred Deakin Professors David Crawford, Jo Salmon, Kylie Ball and Associate Professor Anna Timperio, all from Deakin’s Centre for Physical Activity and Nutrition Research (IPAN), and Alfred Deakin Professor Michael Berk, Director of the Centre for Innovation in Mental and Physical Health and Clinical Treatment (IMPACT).
+The listed researchers are: Alfred Deakin Professors David Crawford, Jo Salmon and Kylie Ball, all from Deakin’s Institute for Physical Activity and Nutrition Research (IPAN).
+Alfred Deakin Professor Michael Berk, Director of the Centre for Innovation in Mental and Physical Health and Clinical Treatment (IMPACT).
+Alfred Deakin Professor Wei Duan from the School of Medicine and Alfred Deakin Professor Paresh K Narayan from Deakin Business School.

 Advances in research have been a hallmark of Deakin's success in recent years with impressive growth in quality, impact and income.